slott56/HamCalc-2.1/doc/source/python/stdio.rst

 -   Simple Programs.

     These programs are so short that they don't really need documentation.
-    Also, they simply wrap a calculation module, which has the relevant documentation.
+    Most of these wrap a calculation module; the calculation module has the relevant documentation.

+    A few of these are stand-alone programs that on't have a calculation module.

 Intro
 ----------------